What is a Co-operative bank ?

-Co-operative banks are key actors in the European economy.
+Cooperative banks are key actors in the European economy.
 They provide access to finance at local level and are widespread even in remote areas of the continent.
-More than 43,000 outlets offer close and unique relationships with customers.
-The European co-operative movement also reflects the tradition of responsibility and social cohesion since their creation in the 19th Century.
+More than 36,200 outlets offer close and unique relationships with customers.
+The European cooperative movement also reflects the tradition of responsibility and social cohesion since their creation in the 19th Century.
 Their wide-ranging networks oftenmake them the main employers and taxpayers in their own regions.
-Co-operative banks employ approximately 705,000 people in Europe.
+Cooperative banks employ approximately 737,000 people in Europe.

 Governance